What Is Cataract?

 Reduced risk of intraoperative complications

-The time to consider cataract surgery is when the effects of cataract start to interfere your daily activity.
+The time to consider cataract surgery is when the effects of cataract start to interfere with your daily activities.
 When your quality of life starts to be affected, you should undergo cataract surgery to restore your vision.
 At the same time, it is also a golden opportunity for you to correct any pre-existing myopia (short-sightedness), hyperopia (long-sightedness), presbyopia (“lao hua”) and astigmatism.
-In the hands of a skilful refractive surgeon, these refractive errors can be completely treated or reduced to enable spectacle freedom post-operatively.
+In the hands of Dr Natasha Lim and her team, these refractive errors can be completely treated or reduced to enable spectacle freedom post-operatively.

 - The skills and expertise of the surgeon